UP-RS-ESP/DEM-KZP/Readme.md

 An example data including calibration files is available for the the Smugglers catchment for Santa Cruz Island:

 1. _smugglers_1m_dem.7z_ at [Examples/SCI-1m-Smugglers](Examples/SCI-1m-Smugglers).
 An example dataset at containing a 1-m DEM of the northern part of Santa Cruz Island, southern California.
-The example GeoTIF with calibration files are available at https://www.dropbox.com/s/kpujj3mfezzd34b/smugglers_1m.7z?dl=0 or https://boxup.uni-potsdam.de/index.php/f/38152339
+The example GeoTIF with calibration files are available at: https://www.dropbox.com/s/bkws9fsmv3hz7w1/KZ_picker_smugglers_EX.7z?dl=0 or https://boxup.uni-potsdam.de/index.php/f/38210279

 Additional datasets and example - without detailed description, but with paramter files - are available here: